balena-io/docs/pages/learn/accounts/enterprise-sso.md

 <!-- NOTE: we link to this FAQ in the dashboard -->
 #### How do I delete a SAML account?
-To delete a SAML account, you must use the `sdk`.
-This is only necessary if you are looking to [delete your Idp](#how-do-i-delete-an-identity-provider-in-balenacloud).
-Removing the user from your IdP will block their balenaCloud access.
+To delete a SAML account, you need to use the `sdk`.
+This step is only required if you intend to [delete your IdP](#how-do-i-delete-an-identity-provider-in-balenacloud). **Removing the user from your IdP will block their access to balenaCloud**, but their current session will remain active for up to 12 hours after their last login.

 __Warning:__ Ensure that there is at least one non-SAML admin user in your organization before deleting all SAML users in the Identity Providers (IdPs).
 Failure to do so may result in being locked out of your organization.